Are low frequency macroeconomic variables important for high frequency electricity prices?: RU-MIDAS model

 Contrary to most of the MIDAS literature, which follows a classic approach, in this paper we estimate our models with Bayesian techniques.
 Few papers so far have focused on the Bayesian estimation of regular MIDAS models (see, for example, \cite{Pettenuzzo2016} and \cite{Foroni2015WP}).
 However, the Bayesian method has not yet been applied to the RU-MIDAS approach, as described in the previous section.
 Differently than the classical estimation, our Bayesian approach allows for estimation of complex nonlinear models with many parameters, is useful for imposing parameter restrictions and, above all, allows to compute probabilistic statements without any further assumption.

 In this paper, therefore, we focus on introducing the Bayesian estimation in the RU-MIDAS model.
 We define prior information on the vector of coefficients and on the variance, using the independent Normal-Wishart prior as in \cite{Koop2010} adapted to univariate time series, thus a Normal-Gamma prior.
 This section is devoted to the study of prior and posterior inference on the vector of coefficients of the autoregressive model and on the variance coefficient.
 In particular, we work with a prior which has AR coefficients and variance coefficients being independent each other, thus it is called independent Normal-Gamma prior.

 The general prior for this kind of model, which does not involve the restrictions of the natural conjugate prior, is the independent Normal Gamma prior.
-Let us assume $\gamma$ be the vector of the AR coefficients defined in equation \eqref{RUMIDAS} and made by $\alpha_1,\dots,\alpha_{28},\beta_{1,1},\dots, \beta_{1,28},\beta_{3,1},\dots, \beta_{3,28}$ and $\sigma^2$ be the variance coefficients, thus the independent prior can be represented as $p(\gamma,\sigma^{-2}) = p(\gamma)p(\sigma^{-2})$.
+Let us assume $\gamma$ be the vector of the AR coefficients defined in equation \eqref{RUMIDAS} and made by $\alpha_1,\dots,\alpha_{28},\beta_{1,1},\dots, \beta_{1,28},\ldots,\beta_{3,1},\dots, \beta_{3,28}$ and $\sigma^2$ be the variance coefficients, thus the independent prior can be represented as $p(\gamma,\sigma^{-2}) = p(\gamma)p(\sigma^{-2})$.
 In this case, the prior for $\gamma$ is a normal distribution: